-The Canon PIXMA MG3620 is a good inkjet printer for home use.
+The Canon PIXMA MG3620 is a decent inkjet printer for home use.
 This printer offers great cost per print but in the long run, its two-cartridge system might end up costing more than the printer itself.
 Photography enthusiasts and professionals alike might also be disappointed with the over-saturated and noticeably inaccurate color.
 However, despite this, the printing quality of photographs is still surprisingly good.
 At the same time, if you're printing off black or colored text, you'll have to be patient as this printer can be fairly slow.
 Although it lacks connectivity options, its built-in scanner and small footprint make this a decent option for families or students.

-Alright for family printing.
+Decent for family printing.
 The Canon PIXMA MG3620's photo printing quality is good, making it ideal for scrapbooking family photos.
 Although the flatbed scanner can be limiting if you need to copy more documents, you should have little problem scanning or copying older, more fragile items like historical family documents or old photos.
 This printer is also suitable for printing the occasional text document as its cost-to-print ratio for black ink is very good.
 Colored ink has an even better cost-to-print ratio and you can get larger, high yield cartridges if you need more ink too.

-Bad for the home office or small office.
+Poor for the home office or small office.
 The Canon PIXMA MG3620's black ink cartridge doesn't yield a lot of pages, meaning you'll have to change the cartridge more frequently if you print a lot of text documents.
 The printing speed of black text documents is also fairly slow.
 However, if you're printing off colored graphs or charts, you'll be able to produce more pages before it needs changing.
 While this printer has a flatbed scanner, it doesn't have an automatic document feeder which can cost you time if you need to flip each page individually to scan or copy them.

-Not bad for student use.
+Okay for student use.
 If you're trying to save some money, the Canon PIXMA MG3620 has a very good cost-to-print ratio for black and colored ink, no matter if you're printing term papers or last-minute assignments.
 The scanner feature is also handy if you need to copy your classmates' notes.
 Finally, those living in dorm rooms will appreciate its fairly compact size and its wireless Wi-Fi via router connection.

 Disappointing for black and white printing.
 While the Canon PIXMA MG3620 has a very good cost per print ratio for black ink, it isn't particularly fast at printing.
 If you print off a lot of essays, articles, or forms, you'll also get a low page yield, meaning you might need to change your ink cartridge more often.